JS-DevTools/omnipath/README.md

 ### `resolve(from..., to, [options])`
-Resolves `to` to an absolute path.

-If `to` isn't already absolute, `from` arguments are prepended in right to left order, until an absolute path is found.
-If after using all from paths still no absolute path is found, [`OmniPath.cwd`](#cwd) is used as well

 - **from...** (_optional_) - `string` or `Url` or `OmniPath`<br>
 The paths used to resolve `to`.
 See [`parse`](#parsepath-options) for details.